 Sometimes it may appear that a person is allergic to a dog, when it is not the dog they are actually allergic to, but what the dog is exposed to.
 For example: a person who is allergic to dust mites may have a reaction when they are around a dog who sleeps in a dog bed that is dust mite infested.
 The dust mite feces gets onto the dog's coat and the dog carries it to the human.
 When the dog is taken out of the mite invested environment it will no longer give the person an allergic reaction.

 Cross contamination can also occur when the dog is exposed to airborne fiberglass particles often coming from the home.
 Dogs are low to the ground, sleeping and sitting on the floor where the particles settle.
-When the human gets close to the dog or the dog shakes its coat, it appears they are allergic to the fur or dander, when in reality what they are reacting to is the microscopic dust that settled on the dog.
+Or perhaps the dog is wearing a synthetic rubber collar that is emiting the VOC benzene.
+Carpet backing also omits the low-lying VOC benzene.
+When the human gets close to the dog or the dog shakes its coat, it appears they are allergic to the fur or dander, when in reality what they are reacting to is the chemicals and microscopic dust that settled on the dog at a high concentration because the dog is sleeping on the floor where things settle..
 Fiberglass Poisoning in Dogs